A Tradition of Excellence

 Working closely with the Hearing Loss Association of Michigan, we provide resource information on hearing loss issues, perform resident and workplace assessments for individuals with hearing loss and provide hearing assistance technology demonstrations.

-The Deaf AIDS Program
+The Deaf HIV Program

 Casework/Case management services for Deaf and Hard of Hearing people infected or affected with HIV.